Frequently Asked Questions

 Q: How long has the PDC been around?

-A: See our History of the PDC page for the story of how the Process Development Center evolved from some outdated machinery in a basement to a cutting-edge center for chemical research.
+A: See the History of the PDC for the story of how the Process Development Center evolved from some outdated machinery in a UMaine basement to a cutting-edge center for scientific research.

 Q: What are some of the companies/entities/clients that the PDC has worked with?

-A: The PDC has worked with hundreds of companies and individuals for over 25 years.
+A: The PDC has worked with hundreds of companies and individuals for more than thirty years.
 Many of those projects are confidential.
-We work with individuals as well as multinational corporations.
-You can check out our Collaborators page to see some of the non profit organizations and companies that the PDC has been partnered with.
+You can check out our Collaborators to see some of the companies and non-profit organizations (big and small) that the PDC has partnered with over the years.